DSI-Tecnocampus/TinderHexagonal22_23/README.md

     same methods declared.
     * The other adapters are "normal"
     * All the mappings are done in the output adapters layer

+* Quotes: we will use a huge shortcut since this part of the application only needs to get some quotes from another REST API with no logic

+Make sure you have running on your machine the **quoter** application (running in the default localhost port, 80).
+Get the application from https://github.com/LabInternetPub/quoters and add *server.port=80* to the application.properties file.
+  * Input ports: quotes "module" has only input ports where we define the ports (what the application offers) and the DTOs (the information structure) being used for the quotes.
+  Note that the application *layer* has not other ports or services
+  * Input adapters: it's the rest controller that uses the input ports
+  * Output adapter: the adapters that, using a webClient, calls the **quoters** REST application
+  * Note that the configuration of the webClient is situated in the "general" configuration package.
+We could have decided to have in this "module" another *configuration* package with the "local" configurations that are only used in this "module".